c-frame/aframe-extras/src/loaders/README.md

 | clampWhenFinished | false        | If true, halts the animation at the last frame. |
 | startAt           | 0        | Configures the animation clip to begin at a specific start time (in milliseconds).
 This is useful when you need to jump to an exact time in an animation.
 The input parameter will be scaled by the mixer's timeScale.
 Negative values will result in a pause before the animation begins. |

 A list of available animations can usually be found by inspecting the model file or its documentation.
 All animations will play by default.
-To play only a specific set of animations, use wildcards: `animation-mixer="clip: run_*"`.
+To play only a specific set of animations, use wildcards: `animation-mixer="clip: run_*"`, or use the useRegExp flag to enable full regular expression matching, e.g. `animation-mixer="useRegExp: true; clip: run|walk"`.

-There is no provided syntax to specify multiple animations, except via the * wildcard.
-For example: `animation-mixer="clip: run,walk"` will match neither `run` nor `walk`, and would only match a clip named `run,walk`.

 ### Animation Events